Phase 1: Union Station to Pasadena

 * Metro completed construction and opened the first phase of the Eastside Extension of the Gold Line in November 2009.
 This new extension connects Phase 1 to eight stations between Union Station and East Los Angeles.

-The Gold Line light rail system is operated by Los Angeles County Metro.
+The Gold Line light rail system – currently referred to as the Metro L Line – is operated by Los Angeles County Metro.
 The Foothill Gold Line Construction Authority oversees the planning, design and construction of the line.
 Once completed, the project is turned over to Metro to begin passenger service.
 To view the latest train schedule on Metro’s website, click here.